MicrosoftDocs/sdk-api/sdk-api-src/content/ras/nf-ras-raseditphonebookentryw.md

 Handle to the parent window of the dialog box.

+#### - lpszEntryName [in]

+Pointer to a null-terminated string that specifies the name of an existing entry in the phone-book file.

 #### - lpszPhonebook [in]

 Pointer to a null-terminated string that specifies the full path and file name of a phone-book (PBK) file.
 If this parameter is <b>NULL</b>, the function uses the current default phone-book file.
 The default phone-book file is the one selected by the user in the <b>User Preferences</b> property sheet of the<b> Dial-Up Networking</b> dialog box.